garland-culbreth/garland-culbreth/README.md

 ## About me

-I'm a research Scientist at IHME developing and applying next-generation population health data analysis and statistical modeling tools.
+I'm a research scientist at IHME developing and applying next-generation population health data analysis and statistical modeling tools.
 I also build numerical models for adaptive complex network dynamics, information diffusion, and echo chamber formation by reinforcement learning.
 I have a PhD in theoretical and computational physics focusing on complex systems and nonlinear dynamics, with applications to computational social science and decision theory.

 ### Languages and tools